-LEVEL III BEHAVIORS LEVEL III RESPONSE These scholar behaviors clearly disrupt the orderly educational process in the classroom or on school grounds.
+LEVEL III BEHAVIORS

+These scholar behaviors clearly disrupt the orderly educational process in the classroom or on school grounds.
 In many cases, these behaviors are illegal.
-This level includes (but is not limited to) the following: Continuation of unmodified Level II Behaviors Disrespect for rightful authority (refusing to show an ID and so on) Disruptive behavior or any behavior which interferes with the educational process Forgery/falsifying information, making false report, giving false information that may compromise scholar and staff safety Gambling (playing games for money and so on) Hostile actions (including inciting a fight or other disruptive behavior) Inappropriate internet or computer use, including (but not limited to): modifying GRPS programmatic files or web pages without authorization, creating a web page without authorization, using another person's password or account, unauthorized disclosure of test questions Interfering with school authorities and programs through behavior including (but not limited to): walk-outs, boycotts, sit-ins, trespassing Profane, obscene, indecent, immoral or offensive language, and/ or including gestures, racial or ethnic slurs, or biased language, illustrations or behavior (creating a hostile environment) Smoking or possession of chewing tobacco or other tobacco products Vandalism (graffiti, tagging and so on) generating an expense less than three-hundred dollars (\$300) Disciplinary action for Level III Behaviors may include the following: FIRST OCCURRENCE MINIMUM • Staff Intervention • In-School Suspension MAXIMUM • Staff Intervention • Out-of school/program Suspension (1-3 School Days) REPEATED/FLAGRANT OCCURRENCES MINIMUM • Out-of school/program Suspension (1-3 School Days) MAXIMUM • Out-of-school/program Suspension (6-10 School Days) LEVEL IV BEHAVIORS LEVEL IV RESPONSE These behaviors include those scholar behaviors which very seriously disrupt the orderly education process in the classroom or on school grounds.
+This level includes (but is not limited to) the following:

+- · Continuation of unmodified Level II Behaviors - Disrespect for rightful authority (refusing to show an ID and so on) - · Disruptive behavior or any behavior which interferes with the educational - Forgery/falsifying information, making false report, giving false information that may compromise scholar and staff safety - Gambling (playing games for money and so on) - Hostile actions (including inciting a fight or other disruptive behavior) - Inappropriate internet or computer use, including (but not limited to): modifying GRPS programmatic files or web pages without authorization. creating a web page without authorization, using another person's password or account, unauthorized disclosure of test questions - · Interfering with school authorities and programs through behavior including (but not limited to): walk-outs, boycotts, sit-ins, trespassing - Profane, obscene, indecent, immoral or offensive language, and/ or including gestures, racial or ethnic slurs, or biased language, illustrations or behavior (creating a hostile environment) - Smoking or possession of chewing tobacco or other tobacco products - · Vandalism (graffiti, tagging and so on) generating an expense less than three-hundred dollars (\$300)

+LEVEL III RESPONSE

+Disciplinary action for Level III Behaviors may include the following:

+- Staff Intervention - · In-School Suspension

+- Staff Intervention - Out-of school/program Suspension (1-3 School Days)

+MINIMIIM

+• Out-of school/program Suspension (1-3 School Days)

+Out-of-school/program Suspension (6-10 School Days)

+LEVEL IV BEHAVIORS

+These behaviors include those scholar behaviors which very seriously disrupt the orderly education process in the classroom or on school grounds.
 In many cases, these behaviors are also illegal.
-This level includes (but is not limited to) the following: Concealment, unauthorized distribution, sale, trade or possession with intent to distribute, sell or trade any items of value including (but not limited to): article of clothing, candy, cell phone, cell phone chip, CD, DVD, tapes, electronic device, jewelry, or any other item identified as inappropriate by a building administrator Continuation of unmodified Level III Behaviors Fighting Inappropriate internet or computer use, including (but not limited to): generating an expense under three-hundred dollars (\$300), sexual harassment, spreading confidential information Making a false report of sexual harassment (creating a hostile environment) Possession or lighting of fireworks (gas-ejecting device, and so on).
-Possession or sale of stolen property Racial or ethnic harassment (creating a hostile environment) Sexual harassment Theft under three-hundred dollars (\$300) Unauthorized use of an electronic device (repeated offense) Use of force, intimidation or coercion Vandalism generating an expense under three-hundred dollars (\$300) Disciplinary action for Level IV Behaviors may include the following: FIRST OCCURRENCE MINIMUM • Staff Intervention • Out-of-school/program Suspension (1-5 School Days) MAXIMUM • Agency Referral • Police Contact • Out-of-school/program Suspension (10 or More School Days) REPEATED/FLAGRANT OCCURRENCES MINIMUM • Out-of-school/program Suspension (6-10 School Days) MAXIMUM • Out-of-school/program Suspension (10 or More School Days) • Disciplinary Reassignment • Expulsion • Police Contact
+This level includes (but is not limited to) the following:

+- · Concealment, unauthorized distribution, sale, trade or possession with intent to distribute, sell or trade any items of value including (but not limited to): article of clothing, candy, cell phone, cell phone chip, CD, DVD, tapes, electronic device, jewelry, or any other item identified as inappropriate by a building administrator - · Continuation of unmodified Level III Behaviors - Fighting - Inappropriate internet or computer use, including (but not limited to): generating an expense under three-hundred dollars (\$300), sexual harassment, spreading confidential information - · Making a false report of sexual harassment (creating a hostile environment) - Possession or lighting of fireworks (gas-ejecting device, and so on). - · Possession or distribution of pornographic materials as defined by the Supreme Court, including possession or distribution of pornographic material through electronic form - Possession or sale of stolen property - · Racial or ethnic harassment (creating a hostile environment) - · Sexual harassment - Theft under three-hundred dollars (\$300) - Unauthorized use of an electronic device (repeated offense) - · Use of force, intimidation or coercion - Vandalism generating an expense under three-hundred dollars (\$300)

+LEVEL IV RESPONSE

+Disciplinary action for Level IV Behaviors may include the following:

+MINIMIIM

+- Staff Intervention - Out-of-school/program Suspension (1-5 School Days)

+- · Agency Referral

+- · Police Contact

+- Out-of-school/program Suspension (10 or More School Days)

+• Out-of-school/program Suspension (6-10 School Days)

+- Out-of-school/program Suspension (10 or More School Days)

+- · Disciplinary Reassignment

+- Expulsion

+- · Police Contact